Henny2/portfolio/webcrawler.md

 ##### [Back](index#projects)
 # Webcrawling Projects

 Last fall, as we had to choose projects for a Machine Learning project, I would have loved to be as experienced with Web Crawling as I am now.
 At some point I made my first steps with Beautifulsoup but never actually crawled a complete data set.
 It was last March when my team and I had to crawl hotel and restaurant reviews from tripadvisor for another school project.
-I saw that as my chance to get some web crawling experience.
+I saw that as my chance to get some web crawling experience and wrote a webcrawler to get reviews of restaurants in San Francisco.

 <img src="images/Thumbnail_Tripadvisor.png">